yuto3o/yolox/README.md

 - Online High Level augmentation will slow down training speed.
 - When I tried to train yolov3 or yolov4, 'NaN' problem made me crazy.
 - Support AccumOptimizer, Similar to  'subdivisions' in darknet.
+- When I tried to train yolov3 or yolov4, I found that if I set weight decay to 5e-4，the result is unsatisfactory; if I set it to 0, everything is OK.

 ---